sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex3_Add_a_Domain.md

    ![](Images/skip-14.png)

-1. In the search bar, search for and select App Service Domains.
+1. In the search bar, search for and select **App Service Domains**.

    ![](Images/app-service-domains.png)